SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 The Merge Datasets tab allows you to combine multiple datasets from different sources into a single unified dataset.
 This is useful for:

 - Combining data from multiple scraping sessions
-- Merging Hugging Face datasets with local JSON files
+- Merging Hugging Face datasets with database sessions
 - Creating larger, more diverse training datasets
 - Consolidating datasets from different sources